antaz/hikari/share/man/man1/hikari.md

 view does not scramble an existing layout and the user can actively decide when to incorporate a view into a layout.

-A layout is bound to a sheet, each sheet can have at most one layout and laying out a sheet will incorporate all of its views unless they are **iconifed** or **floating**.
+A layout is bound to a sheet, each sheet can have at most one layout and laying out a sheet will incorporate all of its views unless they are **invisible** or **floating**.
 Resetting a layout will reset the geometry of all of the laid out views to its original geometry (also resetting maximization).

 Configuring layouts happens in the _layouts_ section in the configuration file.
 Layouts are assigned to layout registers from **a** to **z**.
 A layout itself is